Capel-le-Ferne: Transport

-The B2011 New Dover road runs through the village between Folkestone and Dover.
-The A20 runs to the north and is used by freight and ferry traffic heading for Dover.
+The New Dover Road, also known as the B2011, runs through the village.
+The A20 runs to the north, and is used by freight and ferry traffic heading for Dover.

-Tourism

-The cliffs offer a spectacular walking opportunity, towards the East Cliff and Warren Country Park in the direction of Folkestone.
-Towards Dover, Samphire Hoe can be reached and the area is popular for walking or cycling.

 Governance

-An electoral ward with the same name exists.
-This ward includes Hougham Without and at the 2011 census had a population of 2,347.
+The electoral ward of Capel-le-Ferne includes Hougham Without and at the 2011 census it had a population of 2,347.

 In popular culture

-Author Russell Hoban repurposes Capel-le-Fern as "Crippel the Farn" in his 1980, post apocalyptic novel Riddley Walker.
+Russell Hoban gave Capel-le-Fern the name "Crippel the Farn" in his post-apocalyptic novel Riddley Walker (1989).